gyaikhom/backrest_backup/README.md

 In that case, this will first restore the full backup for that month, using `2021_01__home_homer_folder_one.tar.bz2`.
 Then, using the timestamp encoded in the filename, the incremental backup `2021_01_12_23_30__home_homer_folder_one.tar.bz2` will be applied first, followed by the incremental backup file `2021_01_15_10_30__home_homer_folder_one.tar.bz2`.
 In other words, all of the incremental backups following the full backup for that month are applied upto and including the specified incremental backup file.

+Inside the restoration folder `/home/homer/restores`, the contents will be extracted by first recreating the full folder path.
+Hence, the contents will be stored inside the folder `home/homer/folder_one` within `/home/homer/restores`.

 ## History

 I wrote this for personal use.
-Most of the backup solutions feel too complicated, and I do not trust them.
+Most of the backup solutions feel too complicated, and I do not trust them as I do not understand how it works.
 All I wanted to do was backup my git repositories from time to time from the command line, and don't require a complicated backup solution.
-Since this uses the tried and tested `tar`, I know I can recover the files without requiring re-installation of complicated backup solutions.
+Since scripts in this project use the tried and tested `tar` command, I know I can recover the files without requiring re-installation of complicated backup solutions.
 Of course, for more complicated backup and restore scenarios these simple scripts may not be suitable.

+## Caveats

+This script assumes simple names for paths.
+It will fail if the supplied paths have complications filenames.
+Furthermore, this will not work on Windows, unless you use a Bash scripting-enabled shell.

 END OF DOCUMENT